connervieira/Assassin/README.md

 **Copyright 2022 V0LT - Conner Vieira**

-The ultimate digital weapon for driving the technological world.
+The ultimate defense system for driving the technological world.

 ## Disclaimer